timoski/CarND-Traffic-Sign-Classifier-Project/writeup.md

 * What was the first architecture that was tried and why was it chosen?
 First I started with the LeNet architecture.
 Therefore I had to convert my images to grayscale.
 I used this architecture because I think it is a good starting point.
 * What were some problems with the initial architecture?
 I tried to tune the parameters, but the results were unsatisfing and the model seemed to overfit.
+I added image augmentation to get more robust.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.
 Later I changed the LeNet Architecture to accept color images as the color is an important information for detecting the correct traffic sign.
-In addition I added dropouts to get more robust against overfitting.
+In addition I added dropouts and image augmentation to get more robust against overfitting.
 * Which parameters were tuned?
 How were they adjusted and why?
 I reduced the learning rate to avoid early overfitting and increased the number of epoches to get better results.